bakrmuhammad/herald-app-template/README.md

 3. In Terminal, `cd` into folder.

-4. Active LiveReload and place folder into app.
+4. Activate LiveReload and place folder into app.

+4a.
+If on new machine, run `pip install -r requirements.txt` to install dependencies.

 5. Run `python app.py` to start app.